vvorld/getid-ios-sdk/README.md

 #### Consent screen setup
 The SDK provides a customisable data-processing consent screen.
 By default, this screen is not displayed.
 If you want to display this screen then add `.consent` value to `flowItems` property of `GetID.Configuration` (see [Changing flow content](#changing-flow-content) section).
 You can customise links and some texts on this screen.
-All the properties of `ConsentConfiguration` are optional.
-If the value of any property is `nil` then the default value is displayed.
+See the properties of `ConsentConfiguration` in the table below.

 | Property | Description |
 | ----- | ----- |